Do more with Edukasyon.ph!

 Reviews of BS in Pharmacy graduates:

-list bulletHow long did it take to find a job: 3 months after passing the board exam.
+list bulletHow long did it take to find a job: After the board exam, I got a job 2-3 months after the results.

 Was this review useful to you?
 Usefull Not usefull